 The Prospectus Master’s Internship contains information about the objectives of the internship, the preparation, implementation and support.
 This prospectus can also be found on the website of the Internship Bureau.

-- Student Service Centre (SSC) on the ground floor of the Pieter de la Court building, about registration of grades and enrolment in classes and examinations via uSis, etc.
+- Student Service Centre (SSC) on the ground floor of the Pieter de la Court Building, about registration of grades and enrolment in classes and exams via uSis, etc.

-- The study advisers of the master programme Education and Child Studies and the research master Developmental Psychopathology in Education and Child Studies about drawing up your study plan in the master, study progress, personal situation.
+- The study advisers of the Master’s programme Education and Child Studies and the Research master Developmental Psychopathology in Education and Child Studies about drawing up your study plan in the master, study progress, personal situation.